MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/borrowing-from-the-safety-engineering-toolbox-for-better-mental-health.md

 then learn about your behaviour, how you react, what you do, how you see the world, and how you prioritise.

-What makes this different, and worthwhile, is that the information you find in these about your own behaviour is not in the hypothetical "this is what I think I'd do" set of behavioural trait an idealised you exhibits, but in the "this actually happened" set of behaviours of the tired, cranky and ill you that has to deal with life on a daily basis.
+The information and behaviours in these events is different (and therefore useful) from what you know and assume about yourself.
+This is not the hypothetical "this is what I think I'd do" set of behavioural trait an idealised you exhibits, but in the "this actually happened" set of behaviours of the tired, cranky and ill you that has to deal with life on a daily basis.
 This is the person that others are talking to, and the person that forms your broader context.

 I find that some distance to this person actually helps, here.
 It's about having empathy with someone, knowing only their external behaviours.
 We may be able to